crypto-org-chain/chain-docs/docs/getting-started/reward-and-punishments.md

 tau(n) = tau(n-1) * rewards_config["monetary_expansion_decay"]
 ```

-In addition to that, `distribution_period` controls how often the reward is being distributed.
+In addition to that, `reward_period_seconds` controls how often the reward is being distributed.

 :::